Sticking to Your Decisions: Building Mental Resilience During Major Life Changes

 Trusting Your Gut Through Major Life Changes

 Your intuition is a powerful compass.
-Whether leaving a toxic relationship, starting over in a new city, or changing your career trajectory, your gut instinct often knows the right path—even when external circumstances feel uncertain.
+Whether you're leaving a toxic relationship, starting anew in a different city, or changing your career path, your gut instinct often knows the right way forward, even when external circumstances seem uncertain.

 Strengthening Your Intuition

-• Limit External Influence: Protect your vision by avoiding unnecessary input from those who don’t understand or support your goals.
+Limit External Influence: Shield your vision from unnecessary input from those who don’t understand or support your goals.

 By learning to trust yourself, you gain the confidence to move forward even when the path ahead feels unclear.